core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ========
 This appendix is informative.
 It describes the possible logic of how a server processes conditional attributes to determine when to send a notification to a client.

 Note: The pseudocode is not exhaustive nor should it be treated as reference code.
-It depicts a subset of the conditional attributes described in this document.
+It depicts a subset of the conditional attributes described in this specification.

 ~~~~